-Prague castle, built in the 9th century, is the largest coherent castle complex in the world, spanning 70,000 square metres.
+Built in the 9th century, Prague Castle is the largest coherent castle complex in the world, spanning 70,000 square metres.
 Since it was first constructed, it has been the seat of power for kings of Bohemia, Roman emperors and Czech presidents.
-Visitors can explore the Old Royal Palace, St Georges Basilica, Golden Lane, St. Vitus Cathedral, the Great South Tower of the Cathedral, as well as the palace gardens and moat on guided tours.
+Visitors can explore the Old Royal Palace, St George's Basilica, Golden Lane, St. Vitus Cathedral, the Great South Tower of the Cathedral, as well as the palace gardens and moat on guided tours.

 Ghosts, legends and dungeons tour